one-among-us/data/people/Katerina/page.en.md

 Her QQ avatar came from the opening song video of *Super Cub*.
 It was an animation of a girl, Koguma, and her story with her second-hand motorcycle.

-Following are some of her photos, including her own motocycle:
+Following are some of her photos, including her own motorcycle:

 <PhotoScroll photos={[
     '${path}/photos/photo1.png',